geekforbrains/sidekick-cli/README.md

 Sidekick is an agentic CLI-based AI tool inspired by Claude Code, Copilot, Windsurf and Cursor.
-It's meant to be an open source alternative to these tools, providing a similar experience but with the flexibility of using different LLM providers.
+It's meant to be an open source alternative to these tools, providing a similar experience but with the flexibility of using different LLM providers while keeping the agentic workflow.

 Sidekick is currently in beta and under active development.
-I'd love your help shaping it!
+I'd love your ideas and feedback.

 ## Features